What are the general requirements to participate?

 Effort: 5–6 people, 2 days.
 One visit. - Tier 2: Establishment of simple, low-cost experiments and repeated monitoring.

 Effort: 5-6 people, 3 days.
-Initial visit plus two additional visits over a three-year period. - Tier 3: Establishment of experimental infrastructure and optional components, requiring greater investment.
+Initial visit plus two additional visits over a three-year period. - Tier 3: Establishment of experimental infrastructure and optional components, requiring

 Effort:- Drought component: ½ day, 2 people, two additional visits over three years + ~$1000 in equipment (some cost defrayal may be possible).